AlexanderHMagno/chessPieces/README.md

 ![Chess](res/TestAllocation.jpg)

-As an example the position ok the Black King is (1,6); Which indicates this is located at row 6 column 6.
+As an example the position of the Black King is (6,6); Which indicates this is located at row 6 column 6.